l00mi/mediawiki-extensions-Wikidata/README.md

 grunt branch --branchName="wmf/1.25wmf1"
 ```

+For deployment builds, this sets the autoloader-suffix config option in the composer.json to be based on the branch name, which makes the composer autoloader code more stable when deployed and synced to multiple servers.

+The sharedCacheKeyPrefix setting is also set to be based on the branch version, and can be manually changed when doing backports to a deployment branch, as needed for invalidating memcached entries.

 ## Updating this README

 This readme is located [here](https://github.com/wmde/WikidataBuildResources/blob/master/README.md).
 Any changes made to the README in the Wikidata build repo will be overwritten by this file daily.